24 Feb I recorded a meeting in Microsoft Teams, but I can’t see it?

 A few days later however, the exact same thing happened to me!
 I ended a Microsoft Teams meeting but the recording didn’t show up as I expected.
 As with my client’s experience, when I logged back into my meeting I found that there was one person still logged in.
 However, while in there I discovered that I didn’t need to bother logging that person out.
 All I had to do was manually stop the recording.

 If you forget to stop a Microsoft Teams meeting recording before you end the meeting, the recording will stop automatically provided that everyone logs out of the meeting.
-If just one person does not log themselves out of the meeting, the recording will continue for up to four hours before it ends.
+If just one person does not log themselves out of the meeting, the recording may well continue for up to four hours before it ends automatically.

 Next time you can’t find the recording in your meeting’s chat, you’ll know exactly what to do!